cfengine/documentation/manuals/enterprise-reporting/troubleshooting.markdown

 These should provide details about why the processes refused to start, shut down or continue to deny access.

+* PHP memory limit setting

+If you notice that API calls are not returning any data and see PHP memory error in `/var/cfengine/httpd/logs/error_log`, you might need to increase php's memory limit.

+   PHP Fatal error:  Allowed memory size of X bytes exhausted (tried to allocate Y bytes) in ...

+**Important**
+For CFEngine Enterprise <= v3.5.2, the default location for `php.ini` is incorrect.
+Please see *Changing PHP settings*

+Then increase `memory_limit` in `/var/cfengine/httpd/php/lib/php.ini` to a value greater than `Y`

+Note: The memory requirement depends upon the amount of data requested through the API.
+For normal cases the default PHP setting (128M) is enough.

 * Changing PHP settings

 For CFEngine Enterprise <= v3.5.2, the default location for `php.ini` is incorrect.
 To confirm: